chandanasy/FetchRewardsTasks/README.md

     python Task2/main_t4.py
     ```

-**Description:**
-The `main_t4.py` script is similar to `main.py` but incorporates layer-wise learning rates for fine-tuning the model.
-It includes:

-Feel free to reach out if you have any questions or issues running the code!
+Feel free to reach out at cs7074@nyu.edu if you have any questions or issues running the code